dzenbot/NSManagedObjectContext-Hydrate/README.md

 ## To-Do's
 - Multiple-hydrations at a time.
-- More entity types support for CSV parsing.
+- Update values for existent entities.
 - Refactor Refactor Refactor!